 Geopolitical Context Concerns regarding the political situation in South America are rising.
 Rabobank reported that potential instability regarding Colombia and US relations is contributing to price increases.
 Furthermore, the US campaign in Venezuela has faced criticism from Brazilian President Lula and Colombian President Petro.
 If US-Brazil relations deteriorate, this could create further risks for coffee prices.

-- A Consultant’s Guide to Vietnam Coffee Export Documentation
+- The Last Line of Defense: A Consultant’s Guide to Green Coffee Beans Packaging for Export